aanchalshres/Medipal-v3/README.md

 Need help?
 Open an issue or reach out to the team!

 ---
-*A student project for healthcare management* 💙
+*A group project for healthcare management* 💙